Dealing With Asthma Triggers

 What's an Asthma Trigger?

 Triggers are things that make a person's asthma worse.
-Being exposed to your triggers — for example, pet dander, exercise, or smoke — can lead to an asthma flare-up and coughing, wheezing, and shortness of breath.
+Being exposed to your triggers — for example, pet dander, exercise, or smoke — can lead to an asthma flare-up with coughing, wheezing, and shortness of breath.

 Different people have different triggers.
 Some have one or two triggers; others have a dozen.
 Triggers are sometimes seasonal — like pollen in the spring.
 Some teens with asthma may stop reacting to certain triggers as they get older.